IBM/kafka-quickstart-workshop/part2/README.md

 Here we used the `--from-beginning` flag.
 Otherwise, by default, the consumer starts consuming at the end of topics and only receives new messages.

-If you have each of the above commands running in a different terminal then you should now be able to type messages into the producer terminal and see them appear in the consumer terminal.
+If you have both of the above commands running in a different terminal then you should now be able to type messages into the producer terminal and see them appear in the consumer terminal.

-All of the command line tools have additional options; running the command with no arguments will display usage information documenting them in more detail.
+All the command line tools have additional options; running the command with no arguments will display usage information documenting them in more details.

 ## Multi broker environment

 When creating our topic, we used `3` as the replication factor.
 In Kafka, the replication factor determines how many copies of the data exist.
-Having multiple copies improves the availability of our data as even if the Kafka broker hosting our topic had a failure, another broker hosting a copy will be able to take over and keep our topic accessible.
+Having multiple copies improves the availability of our data as even if the Kafka broker hosting our topic had a failure, another broker hosting a copy will be able to take over and keep our topic available to applications.

 Let's describe our topic, to see the details about its replicas: